Poster Printing

 Users sometimes fail to schedule an appointment to print.

-Users sometimes run late in preparing their posters and therefore arrive late or not at all for their scheduled appointments.
+Users sometimes run late in preparing their posters and therefore arrive late or not at

-Users sometimes arrive at their appointment with their posters in the wrong format, causing printing to be more challenging and take longer.
+Users sometimes arrive at their appointment with their posters in the wrong format,

-Often, multiple users attend the same conference so multiple posters need to be printed out within the space of a day or so.
+Often, multiple users attend the same conference so multiple posters need to be printed

-When people don't follow the agreed-upon guidelines, it is difficult to meet everyone’s poster-printing and other IT needs.
+When people don't follow the agreed-upon guidelines, it is difficult to meet everyone’s

-Size: 42Hx50W and below$40
+Size: | 42Hx50W and below | $40 |

-42HX83W or more will start at $100 will be quoted immediately before reprinting.
+42HX83W or more will start at $100 will be quoted immediately before reprinting. |

 Poster-printing presents a challenge for faculty and grad students too.